When selecting a name, make sure that you:

 Data returned on responses from Zoom Authentication endpoints should be cached and

 access_tokens should be re-used until expired.
 Once expired, a Refresh Token request can be sent for a new token.
-For more information on this flow, reference our guide to OAuth with Zoom.
+For more information on this flow, read our OAuth with Zoom documentation.

-In the Whitelist URL field, add all unique URLs that Zoom should whitelist as valid Redirect URLs for your OAuth flows.
+In the Add allow lists text box, include all unique URLs that Zoom should allow as valid Redirect URLs for your OAuth flows.
 This additional security measure ensures that users are only redirected to the pre-approved endpoints that you provided in this field.
 Make sure to include either the complete URL (

-This is a required step to secure your app and prevent unwanted tampering with your app during installation.
+This is a required step to secure your app and prevent unwanted tampering when adding your app.
 To minimize the risk of sensitive data leakage, only include URLs that you have provided in the Redirect URL for OAuth field.

 Prior to your app submission, ensure that you are following the guidelines listed below regarding your URLs:

-- Use FQDNs and refrain from using any localhost addresses
+- Use fully-qualified domain names (FQDN) and refrain from using any

 - Refrain from using ngrok domains.
 If used, you will be required to provide proof of ownership of the specific ngrok domain.